stopherjones/birds/README.md

 ## 🚀 Features
  * **Dynamic Tracking Statistics:** Real-time counter displaying how many species have been logged from the list.
- * **Interactive Gallery:** Clicking any bird opens a modal showing larger resolution photo and where seen.
+ * **Interactive Gallery:** Clicking any bird opens a modal showing larger resolution photo, location seen and link to the bird's page on the RSPB website.
  * **Mobile Optimized Layout:** The controls adapt smoothly from desktop rows to single-column phone grids for easy use in the field.
 ## 📂 Project Architecture
 ```text